joshualim30/Physics-Calculator/README.md

 **Semester Taken:** Fall 2022

 ## Calculator Initialization:
-To start up the calculator, use the following script to startup the program in the folder directory you assigned the repository:
+To start up the calculator, use the following command line prompt to startup the program in the folder directory you assigned the repository:

-_(Example: python3 initialPyton.py)_
+_($python3 initialPyton.py)_

 After startup, follow the prompts for the calculator to determine the best methods to solve for your problem.